Anime Waifus: Become a Zoophile!

 A world where talking, bipedal animals and humans live together is proven to work, Bojack Horseman is one of those shows, but in Seton Academy, things lean slightly more towards Beastars in the sense the species of these animals are an important factor to their behaviour and culture.

 ..And for some reason a wolf can grow the size of a giraffe and is one of the strongest predators in an environment full of big cats.
-A wolf does not have a fraction of a chance against a lion on tiger, Japan.
+A wolf does not have a fraction of a chance against a lion or tiger, Japan.
 What is up with this preferential treatment?

 I liked that these character were like animals, but I'm not 100% aboard with the odd gender differences applied.
 All males looked realistic, while all females were just human beings with maybe a set of ears and a tail.
 I've seen less than a handful of female characters that looked somewhat clever, but the rest were just normal girls with nothing going on in their design.